tiguchi/LinguiUndefinedError/README.md

 The error only occurs when the `<Trans>` element contains HTML tags and if the `id` attribute is specified.
 If the `id` attribute is omitted then the page renders without error message, but the `<Trans>` block appears entirely blank.

 I am not sure if I'm just misusing Lingui somehow, or if localizing embedded HTML markup is supported at all.
-However, the first example on the documentation page about "React patterns" suggests that formatting and nested elements ar OK.
+However, the first example on the documentation page about "React patterns" suggests that nested elements are OK.
 It just doesn't work. https://lingui.github.io/js-lingui/tutorials/react-patterns.html

 # Development Environment